 Please click on the link below to see a very brief and tentative sample of this work in process.
 The hour-long live concert presentation of the piece (divided in three sections each prefaced by the reading of a brief text), will be set against the visual background provided by the dynamic video rendition of well over a hundred different images.

-Through this funding appeal, we aim to raise the US $6,000 we need to complete the digital animation and musical composition components of the production.
+We are happy to announce that, through the generosity of the many friends who made donations or bought artwork, this funding appeal has, in only a few weeks, already yielded almost half of the US $6,000 we need to complete the digital animation and musical composition components of the production.

 On what do we base this trust?
 Well, to begin with, on the fact that art and music have a proven capacity to present complex and difficult issues in a beautiful, captivating manner.
 Beyond that, we feel that An All-Inclusive Presence is a piece of art with the power to move and transform by confronting head-on the unsustainability of humanity’s chronic and conflictive division along cultural and personal lines, and the absolute necessity of a prompt and drastic change in how we conceive of ourselves and how we relate to one another.
 We feel strongly that the very survival of the species depends on our personal willingness to transit away from the exclusive and relative protection of contradictory cultural and personal associations and disassociations, and into the open embrace of life indivisible.
 This is not a frequent topic of conversation or in the daily news, but the fact is that the miracle of our shared existence is the only source of profound meaning that is already present in all human beings, regardless of our relative social and economic standing, and our location in space and time.